-It follows, then, that Man is the great disclosure of design in Nature; that man lets out the great secret of the authorship of Nature; and that man is the revelation of a God in Nature.
-In him a corporate structure is for a distinct personality-man himself.
-A final cause is declared in Nature, and the interpretation is pronounced.
-Had we to stop with the plant, the interpretation of Nature would be defective, because there is no end which satisfies the mind in connection with the plant itself, and her constructive power might have been explained as an intricate working of mere material law-a mechanical art or solertia, such as the ancient llylozoists and Kosmoplastic philosophers attributed to her.
-But man as an instance of design differs widely from a plant as an instance of the same; here is the immediate contiguity of a decisive end--viz. man himself.
-Does not the great argument of Paley derive its real pungency from the reader having always, consciously or unconsciously, man in his mind in connection with the machinery of Nature?
+wlertia, such as the ancient Hylozoists and Kosmoplastic philosophers attributed to her.
+But man as an instance of design differs widely from a plant as an instance of the same; here is the immediate contiguity of a decisive end-viz. man himself.
+Does not the great argument of Paley derive its real pungency from the reader having always, consciously or unconsciously, man in his mind in connexion with the machinery of Nature?
 In the description of the eye, he thinks of man, of himself, who sees.
 The complex operations are conducted to a satisfactory terminus, and he is penetrated with the proof of design, because he has, directly or indirectly, this pronounced end of design before him.

 And here one thing may be noted.
-There appears to be an inexorable law, some deep necessity in Nature, which demands that a subtle and intricate animal machinery should always accompany the higher - forms of animal life; so that that life cannot be produced without these complex mechanical means and conditions.
-We do not know the rationale of this law, or why such higher animal existence cannot be possessed without the adjunct of this elaboration and artifice; nor is it a law which keeps step with the ascent in the scale of life; it includes. man, Still why but does not coincide with man.
-Our own consciousness of life is is it so ? not in the least connected with the idea of mechanism or contrivance; we feel life, we think, we move, we are what we are, without the slightest inward thought of a subtle apparatus which is necessary for this result.
-Nay, we had a great deal rather-but that these were imperative conditions of being alive-be without all these details; so far from wanting to feel the manifold organisation by which we live, the more unconscious we are are of it the better; anything that reminds us of its existence annoys us; we wish it away; not to know by sensation any part of this intricate machinery would be a happy, a truly paradisal privilege; and there are, fortunately for some favoured sons of Nature, blissful states of health in the world. which almost attain this spiritual climax.
-Some men live till they are fifty without being the least aware by inward feeling that they have a heart, liver, or stomach, trachea, Their physical perfecarteries, or nerves. tion almost emulates an ethereal existence; so little experience have they of the struggle with matter, and the inward entanglements of a physical name.
-A perfectly healthy child is thus almost in his feelings a spirit; he sees he has a body, but, beyond that fact, all is a volatile essential life, consisting of motion, joy, love, anger, exultation; effervescences of the vital spirits which might belong to aerial natures, and show no contact with a disquieting or depressing frame.
-As far as the conscious sensation of life is concerned, then, we might have bodies as simple as crystals in their formation, or almost, we might say, no bodies at all.
+There appears to be an inexorable law, some deep necessity in Nature, which demands that a subtle and intricate animal machinery should always accompany the higher forms of animal life; so that that life cannot be produced without these complex mechanical means and conditions.
+We do not know the rationale of this law, or why such higher animal existence cannot be possessed without the adjunct of this elaboration and artifice; nor is it a law which keeps step with the ascent in the scale of life; it includes man, but does not coincide with man.
+Still why is it so?
+Our own consciousness of life is not in the least connected with the idea of mechanism or contrivance; we feel life, we think, we move, we are what we are, without the slightest inward thought of a subtle apparatus which is necessary for this result.
+Nay, we had a great deal rather-but that these were imperative conditions of being alive-be without all these details; so far from wanting to feel the manifold organisation by which we live, the more unconscious we are of it the better; anything that reminds us of its existence annoys us; we wish it away; not to know by sensation any part of this intricate machinery would be a happy, a truly paradisal privilege; and there are, fortunately for some favoured sons of Nature, blissful states of health in the world, which almost attain this spiritual climax.
+Some men live till they are fifty without being the least aware by inward feeling that they have a heart, liver, or stomach, trachea, arteries, or nerves.
+Their physical perfection almost emulates an ethereal existence; so little experience have they of the struggle with matter, and the inward entanglements of a physical frame. Α perfectly healthy child is thus almost in his feelings a spirit; he sees he has a body, but, beyond that fact, all is a volatile essential life, consisting of motion, joy, love, anger, exultation; effervescences of the vital spirits which might belong to aerial natures, and show no contact with a disquieting or depressing frame.
+As far as the conscious sensation of life is concerned, then, we might might have bodies as simple as crystals in their formation, or almost, we might say, no bodies at all.
 But, as a matter of fact, the complexer mechanism is the means to, and condition of, the higher animal life; and this law of Nature is accompanied by this valuable result-that we are surrounded on every side by proofs of design, which otherwise we should be without.
 The intricacy of our bodily structure is at once our trial and our lesson, both of which objects fit into each other, and harmonise with the purpose and end of life.